yhw-yhw/SHOW/README.md

 ## Citation

-If you use this project in your research please cite SHOW:
+If you use this project in your research please cite this paper:
 ```
 @inproceedings{yi2022generating,
   title={Generating Holistic 3D Human Motion from Speech},